mrshll1001/1023-testing_debugging/01_blackbox.md

 ## Task: Creating a Test Class from Scratch (kinda)
 You're familiar now with writing out the content of the test methods but you haven't yet begun creating your own Test classes.
 Download [this Java file](HeapSort.java) and stick it in your project.
 Remember it's Blackbox testing so no peeking at it.

-The file is the implementation of Heap Sort that I ripped off of Github and modified to not need Scanners.
+The file is the implementation of Heap Sort that I ripped [off of Github](https://github.com/TheAlgorithms/Java) (link to original repo) and modified to not need Scanners.
 You're going to create a test class for it, and test a single public method.
 Since Eclipse has JUnit built in, it can do some heavy lifting for you here.
 Right click on your `test` package and select *New -> JUnit Test Case*.

 !["New Junit"](/img/new_junit.png)